IBM/ToDoBackend/DatabaseWorkshop.md

 # Adding persistance to ToDoBackend with Swift-Kuery-ORM

-So far, our ToDoBackend has been storing, retrieving, deleting and updating "to do" items in a local `Array`.
+So far, our ToDoBackend has been storing, retrieving, deleting and updating "to do" items in a local in-memory `Array`.

 Now we will show you how to use our ORM (Object Relational Mapping) library, called Swift-Kuery-ORM, to store the "to do" items in a PostgreSQL database.
 This allows you to simplify the persistence of model objects with your server.

 ## Pre-Requisite